MichelleXiaoxiaoWang/openj9/buildenv/jenkins/README.md

 - To trigger a Copyright Check
    - `Jenkins copyright check`

+- To trigger a SignOffBy Check
+   - `Jenkins signed off by check`

 ##### PullRequest Trigger Regexes
 Having a complicated regex in the pull request trigger is what allows us to launch exactly the right combination of builds we need without having to make several trigger comments.
 The following are examples of what regexes we use in the various jobs.